-The OTP Group's operations are subject to various anti-corruption laws and economic sanction programmes, including those administered by the United Nations, the UK and the EU, as well as those of the United States Department of Treasury's Office for Foreign Assets Control ("OFAC").
+The OTP Group's operations are subject to various anti-corruption laws and constantly changing economic sanction programmes, including those administered by the United Nations, the UK and the EU, as well as those of the United States Department of Treasury's Office for Foreign Assets Control ("OFAC").
+In addition, the OTP Group's Russian operation is also subject to various Russian countersanctions.
 The anti-corruption laws generally prohibit providing anything of value for the purposes of obtaining or retaining business or securing any improper business advantage.
 As part of its business, the OTP Group may deal with entities whose employees are considered government officials.
 In addition, economic sanctions programmes restrict the OTP Group's business dealings with certain sanctioned countries, individuals and entities.
-In particular, the OTP Group is exposed to risks in relation to the EU's and OFAC's economic sanctions programme against Russia and Ukraine, and certain Russian and Ukrainian citizens and businesses.
-While the current sanctions regime directed at Russia has had no material impact on the OTP Group's operations in Russia, the Issuer cannot give assurance that this will remain the case in the future,
+In particular, the OTP Group is exposed to risks in relation to the EU's and OFAC's economic sanctions programme against Russia and Ukraine, and certain Russian and Ukrainian citizens and businesses due to its presence in the mentioned countries.
+The Issuer cannot give any assurance that the current sanctions regimes directed at Russia will not have a material impact on the OTP Group's operations in Russia.

-Although the OTP Group has internal policies and procedures and several monitoring measures designed to ensure compliance with applicable anti-corruption laws and sanctions regulations, these policies and procedures cannot provide complete assurance that the OTP Group's employees, directors, officers, partners, agents, service providers or introducers will not take actions in violation of its policies and procedures (or otherwise in violation of the relevant anti-corruption laws and sanctions regulations) for which the Issuer or they may be ultimately held responsible.
+Although the OTP Group has internal policies and procedures and several monitoring measures designed to ensure compliance with applicable anti-corruption laws and sanctions regulations, these policies and procedures cannot provide complete assurance that the OTP Group's employees, directors, officers, clients, partners, agents, service providers or introducers will not take actions in violation of its policies and procedures (or otherwise in violation of the relevant anti-corruption laws and sanctions regulations) for which the Issuer or they may be ultimately held responsible.
 Litigation or investigations relating to alleged or suspected violations of anti-corruption laws and sanctions regulations could lead to financial penalties being imposed on the OTP Group, limits being placed on the OTP Group's activities, the OTP Group's authorisations and licences being revoked, damage to the OTP Group's reputation and other consequences that could have a material adverse effect on the OTP Group's business, financial condition and results of operations.
 Further, violations of anti-corruption laws and sanctions regulations could be costly.